MicrosoftDocs/visualstudio-docs/docs/debugger/how-to-debug-aspnet-exceptions.md

      The **Exceptions** dialog box appears.

-1. Under **Common Language Runtime Exceptions**, select the row for the exception that you want to break when it is thrown.
+1. Under **Common Language Runtime Exceptions**, select the row for the exception that you want to break when it's thrown.

-1. If you want to disable **Continue When Unhandled in User Code**, right-click the row and deselect the option, if it is already selected.
+1. If you want to disable **Continue When Unhandled in User Code**, right-click the row and deselect the option, if it's already selected.

      To use the **User-unhandled** setting, **Just My Code** must be enabled.